Frederick Calvert, 6th Baron Baltimore: Adulthood and inheritance

 In 1751 Charles Calvert died, and Frederick, aged just 20, inherited from his father the title Baron Baltimore and the Proprietary Governorship of the Province of Maryland, becoming at once both a wealthy nobleman in England and a powerful figure in America.
 Maryland was then a British colony administered directly by the Calverts.
 Frederick benefited from an income of some £10,000 a month from taxes and rents, an immense sum at the time.
 In addition, he controlled shares in the Bank of England, and an estate at Woodcote Park, in Surrey.

+He had a mutually flattering correspondence in Latin with Carl Linnaeus, and once visited him in Uppsala during his European travels; both were fellows of the Royal Society of London.

 Maryland

 Calvert's inheritance coincided with a period of rising discontent in Maryland, amid growing demands by the legislative assembly for an end to his family's authoritarian rule.
 Calvert, however, took little interest in the colony and, unlike his predecessors, never set foot there.
-Instead, he lived in England and on the European continent, particularly in Italy and, for a time in Constantinople, whence he was eventually forced to leave after being accused of keeping a private harem.
+Instead, he lived in England and on the European continent, particularly in Italy and, for a time in Constantinople, which he was eventually forced to leave after being accused of keeping a private harem.
 Calvert lived a life of leisure, writing verse and regarding the Province of Maryland as little more than a source of revenue.

 During the 1750s, during the French and Indian War, when funds were needed to finance the common defence of the colonies, Maryland alone refused its share.
 Calvert was prepared to pass an Act raising taxes but only if his own vast estates were exempted.
 Benjamin Franklin later wrote: "It is true, Maryland did not then contribute its proportion, but it was, in my opinion, the fault of the Government, and not of the people".
 The colony was ruled through governors appointed by Calvert, such as Horatio Sharpe and later Robert Eden.
 Governor Sharpe was keenly aware of the difficulties placed upon his subjects by Lord Baltimore's intransigence, but his hands were tied.
 Calvert oversaw the end of the long-running Penn–Calvert Boundary Dispute.

 Marriage

 On 9 March 1753, he married Lady Diana Egerton (3 March 1732 – 13 August 1758), youngest daughter of Scroop Egerton, 1st Duke of Bridgewater by Lady Rachel Russell.
+They were married at the Cavendish Square residence of Lady Rachael the Duchess of Bridgewater, and the following day they were received by King George II in St James's.

 The union was not a success, and the couple spent most of their married life apart.
 They had no children, and in May 1756 they were formally separated due to "incompatibility of temper".
-In 1758, Lady Diana "died from a hurt she received by a fall out of a Phaeton carriage", while accompanied by her husband.
+In 1758, Lady Diana died, "from a hurt she received by a fall out of a Phaeton carriage", while accompanied by her husband.
 Although Calvert was suspected of foul play, no charges were brought.